Theory of change

 - We’ve been the majority of voters in every national election since 1964.
 In 2018, women helped elect a Congress with a record-breaking 127 women members.

-In fairness and opportunity—that no matter your race, immigration status, religion, ability, age, sexual orientation, gender, or gender identity, you deserve a chance to thrive and succeed.
+- No matter your race, immigration status, religion, ability, age, sexual orientation, gender, or gender identity, you have a chance to thrive and succeed.

 Supermajority is a membership-based organization that affirms and builds women’s power and serves as a one-stop shop for advocacy, community building, and electoral participation aimed at transforming our country and building an intergenerational, multiracial movement for women’s equity.